zbryikt/ui-choices/README.md

 ##### Exclusive Buttons

-add "fallback" attribute in choice tag then the tag will de-toggled when other button is toggled.
-It will be toggled while no other buttons is toggled.
+Choice tag with "fallback" attribute will be de-activated while other buttons are activated, and be activated when no buttons are activated:

     <choices ng-model="my-choices" btn-type="btn-link">
       <choice value="bike",fallback> Bike